clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/community/bug-report.rst

 Bug report template
 ###################

-Use this simple template to provide us all the information needed to address the issue as quickly as possible.
-Submit your bugs to the |CLOSIA|
-`mailing list`_ at: dev@lists.clearlinux.org.
+This simple template helps you provide all the information needed to address an issue.
+Use the template to ensure the issue is resolved as quickly as possible.
+Submit your bugs to the |CLOSIA| `mailing list`_ at: dev@lists.clearlinux.org.

 **Title:** Be descriptive and brief, 78 characters in length.